NebzHB/dependance.lib/pyenv.md

 ## pre-requisites

-You will need two create two files in your plugin:
+You will need to create two files in your plugin:

 - `install_apt.sh` - classic script file use by Jeedom core to install your dependencies (see dev doc how to manage plugin dependencies)
-- `requirements.txt` - must be in the same folder than `install_apt.sh` and must contains python dependencies requirements, this is also a very common file in python development (see python/pip doc)
+- `requirements.txt` - must be in the same folder than `install_apt.sh` and must contain python dependencies requirements, this is also a very common file in python development (see python/pip doc)

 Example of content: